sourcey/libsourcey/README.md

 * **Realtime messaging** — LibSourcey aims to bridge the gap between desktop, mobile and web by providing performance oriented messaging solutions that work across all platforms.
     * **Socket.IO** — Socket.IO C++ client that supports the latest protocol revision 4 (>- 1.0).
 Read more about [Socket.IO](http://socket.io).
     * **Symple** — Sourcey's home grown realtime messaging protocol that works over the top of Socket.IO to provide rostering, presence and many other features necessary for building online games and chat applications.
 [More about Symple](<http://sourcey.com/symple).

+* **Web servers and clients** — A HTTP stack is included that supports HTTP servers, clients, WebSockets, media streaming, file transfers, and authentication.
+The HTTP parser is based on the super-fast C code used by `nginx`.

 * **Full ICE stack** — The ICE module is a complete implementation of [RFC 5245 (Interactive Connectivity Establishment)](http://tools.ietf.org/html/rfc5245) based on LibSourcey architecture.
     * **STUN** — [RFC 5389](http://tools.ietf.org/rfc/rfc5389) implementation that includes support for ICE and TURN and TURN TCP messages.